atetlaw/Really-Easy-Field-Validation/README.md

 The basic method is to attach to the form's onsubmit event, read out all the form elements' classes and perform validation if required.
 If a field fails validation, reveal field validation advice and prevent the form from submitting.

 Include the javascript libraries:

 ```html
 <script src="prototype.js" type="text/javascript"></script>
 <script src="validation.js" type="text/javascript"></script>
 ```

 You write elements like this:

 ```html
 <input class="required validate-number" id="field1" name="field1" />
 ```
 passing the validation requirements in the class attribute.

 You then activate validation by passing the form or form's id attribute like this:

 ```html
 <script type="text/javascript">
   new Validation('form-id'); // OR new Validation(document.forms[0]);
 </script>
 ```
-It has a number of tests built-in but is extensible to include your custom validation checks.
+It has a number of tests built-in, but is extensible to include your custom validation checks.

 The validator also avoids validating fields that are hidden or children of elements hidden by the CSS property display:none.
 This way you can give a field the class of 'required' but it's only validated if it is visible on the form.
 The demo illustrates what I am talking about